shawngraham/kge-explorer/README.md

 *   **Dynamic Clustering**: High-dimensional **K-Means Clustering** directly over latent embedding spaces to discover modularity and semantic sub-communities.
 *   **Optional LLM Interpretation**: Connect to **Gemini** (with automatic exponential backoff retry for transient high-demand limits) or point the dashboard to **local LLMs (Ollama)** to generate semantic synthesis and relationship analysis from latent vector patterns.

+**Warning** The embeddings, scores, and local neighborhoods *do* get passed to the LLM (if you choose to hit the 'explain' buttons), which - given the nature of LLMs - tries to construct something plausible out of it all in terms of translating between the math and the user.
+Better models give better results.
+It should be fairly well grounded in the data and the embeddings and so less likely to make crap up.
+But... yeah.
+I've run this locally with Qwen 3:4b and it gets really flakey.
+Gemini latest is usually pretty good.
+The LLMs do suggest ways of verifying what they spit out, and yeah absolutely: verify verify verify.
+Sometimes that's as easy as just going back to the knowledge graph itself and you can spot the issue.

 ---

 ## Mathematical Formulations